 7. Don't risk your life for the summit

-Many mountaineering accidents occur on the descent from the summit.
+Many mountaineering accidents occur on the way back down from the summit.
 Climbers push for the summit in the face of impending storms, darkness, or other serious risks instead of waiting out the danger and making a second attempt.
-The danger of darkness and storms is exacerbated by such factors as extreme exhaustion, altitude sickness, hypothermia, and oxygen deprivation.